Yale University: Curriculum

 Yale College undergraduates follow a liberal arts curriculum with departmental majors and is organized into a social system of residential colleges.

 Yale was swept up by the great intellectual movements of the period—the Great Awakening and Enlightenment—due to the religious and scientific interests of presidents Thomas Clap and Ezra Stiles.
 They were instrumental in developing the scientific curriculum while dealing with wars, student tumults, graffiti, "irrelevance" of curricula, desperate need for endowment and disagreements with the Connecticut legislature.

-Serious American students of theology and divinity, particularly in New England, regarded Hebrew as a classical language, along with Greek and Latin, and essential for study of the Old Testament in the original.
-Reverend Stiles, president from 1778 to 1795, brought with him his interest in Hebrew as a vehicle for studying ancient Biblical texts in their original language, requiring all freshmen to study Hebrew (in contrast to Harvard, where only upperclassmen were required to study it) and is responsible for the Hebrew phrase אורים ותמים (Urim and Thummim) on the Yale seal.
+Serious American students of theology and divinity, particularly in New England, regarded Hebrew as a classical language, along with Greek and Latin, and essential for study of the Hebrew Bible (Tanakh) in the original.
+The Reverend Mr. Stiles, president from 1778 to 1795, brought with him his interest in Hebrew as a vehicle for studying ancient Biblical texts in their original language, requiring all freshmen to study Hebrew (in contrast to Harvard, where only upperclassmen were required to study it) and is responsible for the Hebrew phrase אורים ותמים (Urim and Thummim) on the Yale seal.
 A 1746 graduate of Yale, Stiles came to the college with experience in education, having played an integral role in founding Brown University.
 Stiles' greatest challenge occurred in 1779 when British forces occupied New Haven and threatened to raze the college.
 However, Yale graduate Edmund Fanning, secretary to the British general in command of the occupation, intervened and the college was saved.
 In 1803, Fanning was granted an honorary degree LL.D.